mingluo/21api/README.md

         500 Internal Server Error: Something went wrong.
         503 No server error: usually occurs when there are too many requests coming into the server - if you get this from an API request then the error message will be returned in XML in the response.

+Deployment:
+SQL table shall be created based on the information provided by the sql file, under ./src/sql.
+This is MySQL compatible.

+Two PHP files shall be deployed at the desirable location of Apache web server to serve request.
+These two files serve feed and sensor RESTFul requests.

+Please NOTE - The correct MySQL account and password must be replaced to be able to successfully access to the database.
+The change is required at the beginning of feed.php and sensor.php.

+$link = mysql_connect('localhost', 'acct', 'pass')

 Reference:
 1. Extended Environment Markup Language - www.eeml.org